FreeshardBase/documentation/docs/existing_apps.md

 Our aim is to motivate app developers to work towards bringing their apps into category three because it yields the best and smoothest experience for the user.

-## Level 0: Blocked
+### Level 0: Blocked

 Some apps cannot be run on Portal at all.
-They might consist of multiple Docker images that work together or rely on external services that Portal does not offer.
+They might not offer a Docker image at all or consist of multiple Docker images that work together or rely on external services that Portal does not offer.
-As Portal is developed further, some of these apps might move into level 1 on their own.
+As Portal is developed further, some of these apps might move into level 1 on their own but most will require some effort by the developer to bring it to level 1.

-## Level 1: Usable with Caveats
+### Level 1: Usable with Caveats

-These are apps that can run on Portal, but they do not offer a smooth user experience.
+These are apps that can run on Portal, but do not offer a smooth user experience.
 When using the app, it is clear that it was not made for Portal.
-Typical issues that break the user experience are an account creation and login screen - which should almost never be needed on Portal - or that resources that should be publicly accessible are not.
+Typical issues that break the user experience are an account creation and login screen - which should almost never be needed on Portal - or resources that should be publicly accessible but are not.

-### App Requirements for Level 1
+#### App Requirements for Level 1

-* The app is contained inside a single docker image and only depends on external services that Portal offers (see [Portal's Internal Services](internal_services.md)).
+* The whole app (backend and web-UI) is contained inside a single docker image.
+* The app only depends on services that Portal offers (see [Portal's Internal Services](internal_services.md)).
 * No manual setup is needed after the app starts for the first time.
 E.g. database migration, user creation.
 * System requirements in terms of processing and memory are relatively low.

-## Level 2: General Adaptations
+### Level 2: General Adaptations

 Apps that can be configured in a way that allows a mostly smooth user experience on Portal fall in this category.
 The configuration options are not made specifically for integration with Portal, instead they are useful for multiple common hosting scenarios.

-### App Requirements for Level 2
+#### App Requirements for Level 2

 * The app can be configured for proxy auth, such that it reads the logged-in username from a http header.
-* HTTP resource paths cleanly separate public and protected resources such that [Portal path-base AC](routing_and_ac.md#access-control) can be used.
+* HTTP resource paths cleanly separate public and protected resources such that [Portal path-based AC](routing_and_ac.md#access-control) can be used.

-## Level 3: Specific Adaptations
+### Level 3: Specific Adaptations

 A Portal is a unique environment for an app to run in.
-To fully use what the Portal has to offer, adaptations of the app must therefore also be unique tailored to the Portal.
+To fully use what the Portal has to offer, adaptations of the app must therefore also be uniquely tailored to the Portal.
 These adaptations are usually not useful in other hosting scenarios, but they enable an extraordinarily smooth user experience on Portal.

-### App Requirements for Level 3
+#### App Requirements for Level 3

 * [Portal's peering feature](peering.md) is used for multi-user apps.